adnanahmady/transaction-manager/README.md

-Currently the project brings up the environment on detach mode, but you can change it, for example you may want to remove abandand containers too, like bellow.
+Currently the project brings up the environment on detach mode, but you can change it, for example you may want to remove orphan containers too, like bellow.

 ```shell
 make up up-with="-d --remove-orphans"